timoleary/F3-PYPL/README.md

 - apiver - API Version current release is 124.0
 - return - The URL that PayPal redirects your buyers to after they have logged in and clicked Continue or Pay
 - cancel - The URL that PayPal redirects the buyer to when they click the cancel & return link
+- log - logs all API requests & responses to paypal.log

-Add the PayPal.php file to your lib.
+Copy the `controllers/paypal.php` file into your `lib/` or your AUTOLOAD folder.

 ### Quick Start
 Create a route that will initialize the transaction (SetExpressCheckout API) & redirect the buyer to PayPal.